Web Discoverbangalore

 Bangalore by Air

 Bangalore is well connected by Air, Rail and Road from all parts of the country.
-Although the International Airport is still under consideration, Air India operates direct flight to/from London, New York, Chicago, Paris, Dubai, Abu Dhabi, Riyadh, Jeddah and Kuwait providing immigration and customs clearance facilities.
-Lufthansa (German Airlines) also operates direct flight from Frankfurt three times a week, Malaysian Airlines from Kuala Lumpur three times a week and Singapore Airlines from Singapore. (check Flight schedules here)
+The International Airport at Devanahalli has become operational from May 24, 2008, Air India operates direct flight to/from London, New York, Chicago, Paris, Dubai, Abu Dhabi, Riyadh, Jeddah and Kuwait providing immigration and customs clearance facilities.
+Lufthansa (German Airlines) also operates direct flight from Frankfurt, British Airways from London Heathrow, Air France operates directly from Paris, Malaysian Airlines from Kuala Lumpur and Singapore Airlines from Singapore. (check Flight schedules here)

 Around 420 flights land and take off in Bangalore each week, of which 50 are international ones.
 Last year, Bangalore airport handled more than 3 million passengers.
 Delhi-Mumbai sector tops the traffic chart, followed by Bangalore-Mumbai and Bangalore-Delhi sectors.